-Students in the Psychiatric Technician Fast Track Program will be in uniform at the discretion of the Training & Education Center Supervising Registered Nurse (TEC SRN).
+Students in the Psychiatric Technician Fast Track Program will be in uniform at the discretion of the DSH-N Director of Nursing Education.
 Fast Track Students shall wear their uniform while they are in the C.N.A. program, but without the patch.